 - a.
 What is the first term? (a) - b.
 What is the common ratio? (r) - c.
 How many terms are there in the sequence? (n) - d.
-Determine the sum of the terms in this sequence using the formula generated for Question 5.
+Determine the sum of the terms in this sequence using the formula and compare with the sum using the calculator's sigma notation.